 percentage starts in front of field.
 Drivers that do not have a point percentage will be determined by number draw.

 Placement for IMCA Modified heat position is figured by your percentage points at Lovelock Speedway.
 Should you not have a percentage

 point average your placement will be determined by your number draw.

 All other class heat positions are figured by number draw.

 The point structure will be as follows: Heat races will be 10 pts for win, one less point for each following place.
 Feature wins will be worth 30

-follows: No heat points awarded.
+be as follows: No heat points awarded.
 Feature wins will be worth 40 points with a minimum of 10 cars.
-One point fewer for each car less than 10 (9
+One point fewer for each car less

 Any driver arriving late and not participating in his/her scheduled heat will be placed in the last position of their feature.